Concrete Driveways and Parking Lots

 Reinforced concrete is required when the project design calls for spans over voids, driveways with significant grade changes, or where heavy equipment access (gross vehicle weight above 26,000 lbs) is anticipated.
 Unreinforced slabs at residential scale are permitted by most codes when sub-base conditions meet compaction requirements.

 Permitting jurisdiction falls to the local authority having jurisdiction (AHJ) — typically the city or county building department — for driveway connections; state department of transportation (DOT) standards apply when access connects to a state-maintained roadway.
-Understanding how to use this concrete resource explains how contractor listings are organized relative to project type and jurisdiction.
+Understanding how to use this concrete resource explains how contractor providers are organized relative to project type and jurisdiction.

 References